grimr3ap3r/Credit-Card-Fraud-Detection/CCFD.md

 Closing Remarks
 ---------------

 1\] Random Forest wasn't used due to computational limitations.
 2\] KNN wasn't also used because it gave 'too many ties' error.
-3\] Ensembling other models might give better results 4\] Anomaly detection approach can also be used to detect fraud transactions.
+3\] Other Ensembling techniques might give better results.
+4\] Anomaly detection approach can also be used to detect fraud transactions.

-Fraudulent transaction detector (positive class is "fraud"): Optimize for sensitivity FN as a variable Because false positives (normal transactions that are flagged as possible fraud) are more acceptable than false negatives (fraudulent transactions that are not detected)

 ------------------------------------------------------------------------

-Original KNN combine train and test then scale

-x

 ``` r
 LRprobUS <- predict(LRmodelUS,type = "response",newdata = test)